Unboxed-Software/solana-course/content/program-security.md

 }
 ```

 Without these checks, program behavior would differ from what you expect.
 In some cases, however, it's more than just an issue of undefined behavior.
-Sometimes failure to validate data can result in security loopholes that are financially devestating.
+Sometimes failure to validate data can result in security loopholes that are financially devastating.

 For example, imagine that the character referenced in these examples is an NFT.
 Further, imagine that the program allows the NFT to be staked to earn token rewards proportional to the NFTs number of attribute points.
 Failure to implement these data validation checks would allow a bad actor to assign an obscenely high number of attribute points and quickly drain your treasury of all the rewards that were meant to be spread more evenly amongst a larger pool of stakers.